eleciawhite/reusable/slackPolicies/README.md

-# Triangle Devs Slack Channel Policies
+# Embedded Podcast Slack Channel Policies

 Documentation, Info, and Code of Conduct for the Embedded Podcast Slack Channel.